matlex/runningahead_analytics/README.md

 * Repeat previous command each time you want to check and add new records

 ##Notes:
+Create new "settings" directory in program root folder.
 Add into settings directory following files:
 * access_tokens.json
 * Analytics Code-d9b5f2ff02e5.json